slurmulon/gooey-spec/README.md

 Gooey solves the variable state represenation issue by:

-1. Formally describing the **relationships** between localized and remote API resource entity states.
+1. Formally describing the semantic **relationships** between localized and remote API resource entity states.
 2. Outlining how these states and their relationships should be managed, opening up interesting opportunities for highly generalized state management libraries and state debugging tools.
 3. Defining the potential origins/sources of a state, such as local session memory, the browser URL, a Restful Web API resource, a Service Worker, or IndexedDB.
 4. Describing a procedure for resolving URI templates using active entity states (`/v1/orders/{$ref.orders.one.uuid}`)